-The 2018 EIS described wetland impacts totaling 27.9 acres; of which 10.6 acres were freshwater emergent and 17.3 percent acres were freshwater shrub.
+The 2018 EIS described wetland impacts totaling 27.9 acres; of which 10.6 acres were freshwater emergent and 17.3 acres were freshwater shrub.
 The final design of the runway extension as proposed here would impact 38.5 acres, representing approximately 0.2 percent more JBER wetlands of the affected classes than were described in the 2018 EIS.
-A detailed description of the reconciliation processes the Air Force performed to compare 2018 EIS wetland acreages with respect to the more detailed wetland data available in 2021 is included in section 3.2.3.1.
+A detailed description of the reconciliation processes the Air Force performed to compare 2018 EIS wetland acreages with respect to the more detailed wetland data available in 2021 is included in Section 3.2.3.1.
 Acres and percent impacts by wetland class for the originally proposed project compared to the currently Preferred Alternative are shown in Table 3-5.

 The increase in wetland impacts from the Preferred Alternative with respect to the wetland impacts for the originally selected Alternative F described in the 2018 EIS is attributable to the development of the Preferred Alternative from conceptual to fully designed.
 The 2018 EIS was based on a design requirements analysis prepared on the behalf of the Air Force, incorporating Air Force, Federal Aviation Administration, and Unified Facility Criteria, which have been updated since the original analysis in 2016.
 A design requirements analysis was also prepared prior to the wetland delineation, geotechnical investigation, and topographic surveys refining the final project scope.
-Specific changes that effected wetland resources are the design of the Airlifter Drive reroute and ground improvements necessary to protect the hydrology of Fish and Triangle Lakes, thus minimizing the overall impact to water resources.
+Specific changes that effected wetland resources are the realignment of Airlifter Drive and the ground improvements east of Fish Lake.
 Figure 3-8 depicts the wetland impacts of the Preferred Alternative in contrast to the impacts described in the 2018 EIS.

-Airlifter Drive needed to be designed to allow the maximum practicable speed limit, which was determined to be 40 miles per hour (mph).
-The original design for Airlifter Road was intended to minimize impacts to the wetland in the northeast corner of the road course.
+Changes to the alignment of Airlifter Drive after the 2018 EIS were required to meet minimum design criteria for a speed limit of 40 miles per hour (mph).
+The original design for Airlifter Drive was intended to minimize impacts to the wetland in the northeast corner of the road course.
 However, this resulted in the northeast turn being excessively abrupt and the shoulder excessively steep, which was impracticable since the roadway is used by emergency response vehicles and is a designated munitions route.
-The design of the turn radius in the vicinity of the large wetland (wetland #598) in the northeastern corner of Airlifter Drive resulted in a substantially larger excavation in this area and an associated increase in impacts from approximately 0.6 acres to 6.2 acres with respect to the acreage of wetland impacts presented in the 2018 EIS.
+Increasing the turn radius for a more gradual curve in the vicinity of the large wetland (wetland #598) resulted in a substantially larger excavation in this area and an associated increase in impacts from approximately 0.6 acres to 6.2 acres with respect to the acreage of wetland impacts presented in the 2018 EIS.